Registering a death

 What documents do I need to bring?

-When you attend the death registration appointment it would be helpful if you could produce the following documents belonging to the person who has died:
+Please bring the following documents belonging to the person who has died:

 - proof of address (council tax bill or utilities bill)